 Monarch Recovery Management Phone Harassment?

 You also have the right to seek validation of the debt within the first 30 days even if they failed to tell you about your right to dispute it.
 When you seek validation for the debt, all Monarch Recovery Management debt collection activities should be stopped immediately until they have validated the debt.
+Under the Fair Debt Collection Practices Act (FDCPA), the debt collection practices act, and the collection practices act FDCPA, you have the right to request debt validation, and the agency must provide verification of the debt upon request.

-Once they receive your debt validation request, they have two options; either to stop the collection altogether or send you sufficient proof of the debt.
+Once they receive your debt validation request, they have two options: either to stop the collection altogether or send you sufficient proof of the debt.

 Tips for dealing with debt collectors